kitwistful/2024-wordle-assessment/README.md

 # Solution

-I decided to use the next.js framework, so this is run with `npm run dev` or whatever environment you please.
+I decided to use the next.js framework.
+To deploy locally, the steps are: `npm install`.
+This may need to be followed with `npm install next@latest react@latest react-dom@latest`.
+Then run with `npm run dev`.

 # Introduction